 Geometry and topology provide an essential language describing all kinds of structures in Nature.
 The subject has been vastly enriched by close interaction with other mathematical fields and with fields of science such as physics, astronomy, and mechanics.
 The result has led to great advances in the subject, as highlighted by the proof of the Poincaré conjecture.
 Active research areas in the Department include algebraic geometry, differential geometry, low-dimensional topology, equivariant topology, combinatorial topology, and geometrical structures in mathematical physics.

 The focus is on the development of advanced algorithms and efficient computational schemes.
 Current research areas include parallel algorithms, heterogeneous network computing, graph theory, image processing, computational fluid dynamics, singular problems, adaptive grid method, rarefied flow simulations.

-The applications of mathematics to interdisciplinary science areas include material science, multiscale modeling, multiphase flows, evolutionary genetics, environmental science, numerical weather prediction, ocean and coastal modeling, astrophysics and space science.
+The applications of mathematics to interdisciplinary science areas include material science, multiscale modelling, multiphase flows, evolutionary genetics, environmental science, numerical weather prediction, ocean and coastal modelling, astrophysics and space science.

 Probability and Statistics